-I believe creating is good for our health and happiness.
-In learning creative skills, making beautiful and useful things, we relax, we enjoy the sensations of colour and texture - and we get enormous satisfaction in being able to say ‘I made that’.
-The purpose of CraftCourses.com is to help as many people as possible access that fantastic feeling.
+I believe that making and doing is good for our health and happiness.
+Whilst creating beautiful and useful things, we relax... we enjoy the sensations of colour and texture, we go into 'flow' state.
+Later on, we get enormous satisfaction from being able to say ‘I made that’.
+Our purpose is to help as many people as possible access that fantastic feeling.

 Dislikes: timetables (and times tables)